Massachusetts City Limits

 – C9: An inactive or nonfunctioning incorporated place

-DARK ORANGE lines: If “Also show townships” is checked, dark orange lines are used to show all active townships in the United States and its territories and possessions
+DARK ORANGE lines: If “Show US townships” is checked, dark orange lines are used to show all active townships in the United States and its territories and possessions

 Townships with the following US Census Bureau minor civil division class codes are shown: